InterrobangInterrogated/fastdl2/readme.txt

-this is another repository for my TF2C fastDL.

-may eventually be available for other servers aswell.
+this is the repository I use when hosting servers in games that run under either the GoldSRC or Source engine.